- The fundamental principle is to

 Installation and handling of such large objects and great masses as indivisible

-units could be inadvisable if there is any practical alternative.
+units could be a bad idea if there is any practical alternative.

 - Accordingly instead of simple,